-Embedding Existing JavaScript Components Into Uno-WASM - Part 2
+Embedding Existing JavaScript Components in Uno Platform - Part 2

 Let's create an app to integrate a Syntax Highlighter named PrismJS.
 This library is simple and is self-contained - there's no external dependencies.